zainibeats/suprsafe/README.md

-I'd be glad to create a comprehensive README.md for SuprSafe on GitHub, incorporating the best aspects of the provided responses and addressing potential shortcomings:

 **# SuprSafe**

 **SuprSafe** is a powerful yet user-friendly file encryption software that safeguards your sensitive data using the industry-standard AES-256 algorithm.
 With its intuitive command-line interface (CLI), SuprSafe empowers you to encrypt and decrypt files effortlessly, ensuring their confidentiality without unnecessary complexity.